babylonchain/btc-staker/README.md

 BTC-Staker is a powerful toolset designed for seamless Bitcoin staking, consisting of the stakerd Daemon and the stakercli Command-Line Interface (CLI).

-1. stakerd Daemon The stakerd Daemon manages connections to the Babylon and Bitcoin nodes, handling all aspects of staking in the background for a hassle-free experience.
+1. `stakerd` - The `stakerd` Daemon manages connections to the Babylon and Bitcoin nodes, handling all aspects of staking in the background for a hassle-free experience.

-2. stakercli Command-Line Interface (CLI)
-   The stakercli CLI facilitates interaction with the stakerd Daemon, enabling users to stake funds, withdraw funds, unbond staked funds, retrieve the active validator set in Babylon, and more.
+2. `stakercli` - The `stakercli` facilitates interaction with the `stakerd` Daemon, enabling users to stake funds, withdraw funds, unbond staked funds, retrieve the active validator set in Babylon, and more.
 It serves as an intuitive interface for effortless control and monitoring of your Bitcoin staking activities.

 ## 2. Installation